 The cave contains a multitude of geological wonders.
 Look out for sparkling formations of crystals and an underground lake, so blue in color that it resembles an overeager Photoshop edit.
 More importantly than all of that, however, are the helictites.
 You know about stalactites and stalagmites, which are also abundant in the cavern, but it is this third formation that makes the place unique.
 Helictites are twisting, turning pillars of rock and crystal.
 They seem to defy gravity as they curl around rocks, over ledges, and up walls.
 Black Chasm Caverna contains millions of these curious protrusions.
 It is one of the best places on Earth to see them in all of their strange glory.

 You can visit Black Chasm Caverna on a guided walking tour.
 Tours last for around 50 minutes and descend around 100 feet into the cave.
-Tours are on a first-come, first-served basis and limited to 20 people.
+Tours are on a first-come, first-served basis and are limited to 20 people.
 Experienced naturalists guide the tours.
 Tours cost $18.50 for adults and $10.00 for kids, with under 5’s allowed in for free.
 Discounts are also available for seniors and the military.
 The cavern is open year-round, but timings will change depending on the weather and seasonal conditions.
-Check the website for more details.

 Get to grips with some weird geology at Davis-Schrimpf Seep Field, Calipatria